gmalecha/gmalecha.github.io/_drafts/trying-out-mtac.md

     }
     google.setOnLoadCallback(drawChart);
 </script>

+Mtac solidly beats Ltac on most problem sizes for the search but is substantially slower on checking the final proof term.
+This suggests that the proof that we are building with Mtac is still far from optimal.
+At the high level, this can be attributed to a wildly different proof search technique, but there are also low-level optimizations that are still possible.
+Consider for example the following proof for the problem instance of size 2.

 Even after all of the optimization, Mtac doesn't come close to the speed of [computational reflection]({% post_url 2016-02-20-rtac-technical-overview %}), e.g. the [Rtac](https://github.com/gmalecha/mirror-core) implementation of cancellation solves problems of size 100 in under a second while Mtac takes 5 seconds on a problem of size 30.
 While it isn't very common to have such large problems, it is not uncommon when stitching automation together.
 For example, program verification might result in tens of calls to an entailment checker each with a goal of perhaps 10 or so conjuncts.
 Stitching all of these proofs together along with the reasoning about the program can quickly become costly.